chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

 * The two unbound variables
   should be at indexes `wL` (watched left) and `wR` (watched right).
   As depicted below `wL` (`wR`) is the left (right) most unbound variable.
-* Those indices are store in `ReversibleInt` such that they can only increase during search (incrementality).
+* Those indices are store in `StateInt` such that they can only increase during search (incrementality).
 * When `propagate` is called, it means that one of the two watched variable is bound (`x[wL] or x[wR]`) and consequently the two pointers must be updated.
 * If during the update a variable bound to `true` is detected, the constraint can be deactivated since it will always be satisfied.